 Seishirou looked down at the slender V-shape of Subaru's torso, at the back of his dark head, his face hidden in the crook of his arm.
 He felt simply the clean, empty lassitude that usually followed climax.
 It would be easy and pleasant to abandon himself to that, to lie down and drift in the quietness that followed release, but he probably shouldn't.
-He sat up, withdrawing from Subaru's body, pulled his hand out from under Subaru and wiped it absently on the bedspread.
-He would have to wash that later....
-Rising, he went to the closet and got his robe, taking it with him as he went into the bathroom to cleanse himself of the traces of blood and come.
+Rising, he went to the closet and got his robe, taking it with him as he went into the bathroom to clean himself off.
 When he came out a few minutes later, Subaru hadn't moved significantly.